You want to play online poker on the best sites, so how does Paddy Power measure up?

-PP has a huge strength in terms of poker: their marketing department.
+PP has a huge strength: their marketing department.
 They have cornered the Irish market, with many players unaware of the other (potentially better) options available to them.

 There are two different choices of signup bonuses.
 Choice A is to deposit at least 5€, and earn a PP Point to earn 25€ worth of tournament tokens used for various different styles of low buyin tournaments, from fast paced heads up no their “no lose” tournament where everyone either cashes or gets their buyin right back.
 Choice B is to get a 100% deposit match of up to 200€.

 Want to read more about their bonus programs?
 Their official website is the best resource available.